fixm-ccb/FIXM-Core-4.2.0-testing/docs/style-guide.md

 This is text with a reference <sup>[[1]](#references)</sup>

+?> This is a noteblock
+   With multiple lines
+?>
+?>     a. and a list.
+?>
+?>     b. with multiple items.

 ## Proper nouns

 The following terms are considered **proper nouns** and they should be capitalized: